 - a.
 The storage of motor vehicles of any kind is prohibited in University residential facilities. - b.
 Bicycles are permitted in bike racks.
 Students may store bicycles in their room with the agreement of all residents of the room, suite, flat or apartment.
 Those bicycles stored in a student's room must have their tires removed and not hinder any individuals' egress. - c.
 Bicycles are not permitted in or attached to breezeways, light posts, or stairwells. - d.
-University Police will remove abandoned bicycles from bike racks on an annual basis in the summer.
+Abandoned bicycles will be removed from bike racks on an annual basis in the summer.
 These bicycles may be disposed of by the University in its sole discretion without further notice or liability to the resident. - e.
+Items, such as E-bikes, E, scooters, E-skateboards, etc. may not be stored in stairwells or exit ways.
+Students may store these items in their room with the agreement of all residents for the room, suite, flat or apartment. - f.
 Blocking of fire exits by any vehicle parked either inside or outside a building is prohibited.